ChanMunFai/querychatbot/README.md

   Elaborate more about measures to reduce emissions

 Chatbot:
-  The Singapore government has implemented a number of melsures to reduce emissions.
+  The Singapore government has implemented a number of measures to reduce emissions.
 In 2009, Singapore pledged to reduce our emissions by 16% below BAU Levels by 2020, and we have achieved this pledge with a 32% reduction below BAU levels in 2020.
 In Line with the agreement adopted in Paris in December 2015, Singapore has made a further commitment